Lyquix/php-git-deploy/README.md

 ```
 % cd ~/.ssh
 ```
-* Create keys for Github.
-When prompted use file name `github_rsa`.
-Leave passphrase blank:
+* Create deployment keys for GitHub/Bitbucket:
 ```
 % ssh-keygen -t rsa
 ```
-* Repeat the previous step for BitBucket, using file name `bitbucket_rsa`.
+* When prompted use file name `github_rsa` or `bitbucket_rsa` depending on what service you use.
+When prompted for a passphrase, leave it blank.
 * Create a new file `config` that will tie specific servers with keys.
 If you are using BitBucket, add the following:
 ```
 Host bitbucket.org